Marian Wilkinson: Career

 In the 1980s, Wilkinson joined the staff of the National Times, which was edited by Brian Toohey and saw her work alongside reporters like David Marr, Colleen Ryan and Wendy Bacon.
 The paper at the time had a heavy investigative focus, particularly with regards to politics and crime.
 Wilkinson became the National Times' Washington Correspondent, and from there joined the ABC, where she started working on the network's flagship current affairs program.
 Four Corners.

 In 1989, True Believers, a report done with Monica Attard on the dumping of federal Liberal leader John Howard by the Liberal Party in favour of Andrew Peacock, won both a Walkley and a Logie.
 Later that year, she joined The Sydney Morning Herald, though she rejoined Four Corners less than a year later in the role of executive producer.

 In 1995, Wilkinson was a reporter for The Australian.
 By 2000, she was a senior editor at Fairfax's Sydney Morning Herald.
 In 2002, she moved back to writing duties, being appointed the Washington correspondent for the paper, also filing for sister title The Age.
 She returned to Sydney in 2005, becoming the Sydney Morning Herald's national security editor.
 In 2009, when the paper's environment editor, she won the Eureka Prize for Environmental Journalism for The Tipping Point, a report on the melting of the arctic sea ice.

 In 2010, Wilkinson rejoined Four Corners.
 In 2016, she was nominated for a Walkley Award for her work as the ABC's lead reporter on the Panama Papers.
 Her 2020 book, The Carbon Club, was longlisted for the 2021 Walkley Book Award.

+Personal life

 She is the aunt of Cassandra Wilkinson who is a co-founder of FBi FM Sydney.